-A major penalty in hockey is given from a severe violation of player rules and results in a five minute player withdrawal from the game in the penalty box.
-The other team will have the advantage of having an extra player for 5 minutes, no matter the score.
+A major penalty in hockey is given for a severe violation of player rules and results in a five-minute player removal from the game served in the penalty box.
+The other team will have an extra player for five minutes, no matter the score.

 What are major penalties in hockey?

-Major penalties in hockey are considered severe violations of game rules and often revolve around a player attacking a player of the opposing team.
-Some of these violations include butt ending, checking from behind, fighting players, instigating fights, grabbing facemasks, spearing, pushing off of a player, and leaving the bench during a fight.
-Major penalties can also be any minor penalty that has the intent behind it to harm the player of the opposing team.
+Major penalties in hockey are considered severe violations of game rules and often involve a player intending to injure an opponent.
+Some of these violations include butt ending, checking from behind, fighting, instigating fights, grabbing facemasks, spearing, pushing off of a player, and leaving the bench during a fight.
+Major penalties can also be any minor penalty that has the intent to harm a player of the opposing team.

 How long is a major penalty in hockey?

 A major penalty in hockey is five minutes long.
-The player who commits a major penalty is pulled from the game and into the penalty box for five minutes, giving the opposing team an extra player on the ice for that long.
-Major penalties are not cut short if the opposing team scores during the time, and are required to last the full time, no matter the score of the opposing team.
+The player who commits a major penalty is pulled from the game and must sit in the penalty box for five minutes, giving the opposing team an extra player on the ice for that time.
+Major penalties are not cut short if the opposing team scores during the penalty time and are required to last the full length, no matter the score of the opposing team.

 Is there a 10 minute penalty in hockey?